figma/plugin-samples/README.md

 # FigJam Plugins

-The following sample plugins use the new FigJam node types ([Stickies](https://www.figma.com/plugin-docs/api/StickyNode/), [Shapes with Text](https://www.figma.com/plugin-docs/api/ShapeWithTextNode/), [Connectors](https://www.figma.com/plugin-docs/api/ConnectorNode/), and [Stamps](https://www.figma.com/plugin-docs/api/StampNode/)) and so work best **in FigJam**, i.e. with an editorType of 'figjam' in your manifest.json file.
+The following sample plugins use the new FigJam node types ([stickies](https://www.figma.com/plugin-docs/api/StickyNode/), [shapes with text](https://www.figma.com/plugin-docs/api/ShapeWithTextNode/), [connectors](https://www.figma.com/plugin-docs/api/ConnectorNode/), and [stamps](https://www.figma.com/plugin-docs/api/StampNode/)) and so work best **in FigJam**, i.e. with an editorType of 'figjam' in your manifest.json file.

 ### Vote Tally

 <img src="_screenshots/vote-tally.gif" width="400" />

-This plugin counts & organizes all of the votes (i.e. stamps) on stickies.
+This plugin will find all stamps close to a sticky and generate a tally of all the stamps (votes) next to a sticky on the page.

 [Check out the source code.](vote-tally/)